A non-Standard Standard Model: The non-Standard Model

-\begin{remark}In both composites the only combinations that lead to acceptable spin statistics derive from iquark pairs with aligned spins.
-That is, in hadrons, the two components of valence $H_s^\updownarrow$ have aligned spins.
-As far as the low energy effective theory based on $SU_S(3)\times U_{EM}(1)$ is concerned then, there is really no conceptual difference between quarks and $H_s^\updownarrow$ --- they have equivalent strong charges, extrinsic electric charges, and spin.
+\begin{remark}In both composites the only combinations that lead to acceptable spin statistics derive from iquark pairs in the same spin state.
+That is, in hadrons, on average the two components of valence $H_s^\updownarrow$ have aligned spins.
+As far as the low-energy effective theory based on $SU_S(3)\times U_{EM}(1)$ is concerned then, there is really no material difference between valence quarks and valence $H_s^\updownarrow$ --- they posses equivalent strong charges, extrinsic electric charges, and spin.
 On the other hand, the EW interaction is based on $\Bold{H}^\pm$.
 Heuristically speaking, we might say that HC (in hadrons at least) have a split personality because $H^\updownarrow$ want to couple to massless bosons while $\Bold{H}^\pm$ want to couple to massive bosons. \end{remark}

 The mesons and baryons are composites of $H^\updownarrow_s\overline{H_t^\updownarrow}$ and $H^\updownarrow_sH^\updownarrow_tH^\updownarrow_u$ respectively where $s,t,u$ label iquark generation and the up/down arrow denotes either/or.
 Table \ref{mesons} below contains proposed assignments for pseudoscalar mesons comprised of the first two generations of composites $H^\updownarrow_1\overline{H^\updownarrow_1}$, $H^\updownarrow_1\overline{H^\updownarrow_2}$, and $H^\updownarrow_2\overline{H^\updownarrow_2}$ (spin content is ignored).